pshirole/pranavshirole.github.io/_posts/2020-11-12-Classifying_Pet_Breeds.md

     Path('models/model1.pth')

-Let's use fastai's learning rate finder to find a suitable learning rate.
+### Picking the Learning Rate
+Let's try to improve our model by picking an appropriate learning rate using fastai's learning rate finder.

 ```python